I pause each day for 15 minutes.

 I give myself to my spiritual exercise:

-- I ask the disciple to present me to Jesus.
+- I ask the one healed of leprosy to present me to Jesus.

 - I open my heart to him and chat with him:

-- I praise Jesus for dying and rising for me;
+- I praise him for becoming human for me;

-- I ask Jesus for grace to keep following the lead of his Spirit to be his witness.
+- I ask Jesus for the grace to feel his touch to respond generously.

 Aware of my feelings and emotions which surfaced as I conversed with Jesus: